-I’ve been drawing horses when I can for three of four years now.
+I’ve been drawing horses when I can for six of seven years now.
 Not very often, just when there is a horse show or my daughter is riding.
 We found a good teacher for a few years but then she left and we have not found a good one to replace her.
 In any case, I have not drawn horses very much, and am only at the beginning of this study.
 So this is really a blog post about beginning this inquiry.

 This is one of the better of the first drawings I did, back in 2012.
 I did a lot of poor drawings of horses.
 I do not wish to deceive the viewer. learning how to see these amazing animals is a journey in itself.
 There are many different kinds, or breeds, more accurately Palomino, Friesian, Arabian, Tennessee Walker, Indian Paints, Blue Roan, Bays, Morgans, and many others.
 But their anatomy is very complex both in how the bones are put together and how the muscles fit over them.
 It is not an accident that the two best horse artists in history were both anatomists who dissected them and drew them in great detail.